Rule Change: Open

 The AEMC initiated consultation on a consolidated rule change request from two proponents, one from a consortium of wind turbine original equipment manufacturers and the other from Renewable Energy Revolution (RER) Pty Ltd on 26 May 2022.

 The Commission consulted on these issues together because they cover similar issues.
-Both proposed that the standards specifying the reactive current fault-response that should be required of connecting plant be changed and set at a level better reflects the locationally specific needs of the power system.
+Both proposed that the standards specifying the reactive current fault-response that should be required of connecting plant be changed and set at a level that better reflects the locationally specific needs of the power system.

 Inverter connected resources such as batteries currently have to demonstrate that they comply with the minimum access standards specified in Schedule 5.2.5.5 of the NER.
 Network service providers are not able to provide connection approval to parties that do not meet this minimum standard.